JohnSundell/JSAutoEncodedObject/README.md

 #### Automatically encode or decode any Objective-C object

-* No need to write manual NSCoding implementations, just inherit from JSAutoEncodedObject and all NSData encoding and decoding will be done automatically for your class.
+* No need to write manual NSCoding implementations, just inherit from JSAutoEncodedObject and all NSData or NSDictionary encoding and decoding will be done automatically for your class.
 * Provides an override point, to let you specify any properties you don't want to encode for a specific class.
-* Super-useful when working with Apple's NSData-based APIs, such as NSUserDefaults or GameCenter.
+* Super-useful when working with Apple's NSData-based APIs, such as NSUserDefaults or GameCenter, or when working with JSON.

 #### Here's how to use JSAutoEncodedObject:

-##### 1. Inherit from JSAutoEncodedObject
+##### Inherit from JSAutoEncodedObject

 ```objective-c
 #import "JSAutoEncodedObject.h"